v5ma/v5ma.github.io/aframe-curve-component-2024/readme.md

 ## Conclusion

 The A-Frame Curve Component provides a powerful and flexible way to create and manipulate curves in your A-Frame scenes.
 With its intuitive primitives and components, you can easily define curves, render them as lines, and clone entities along the curve path.

+The ability to define multiple sets of curve points within a single `a-curve` primitive and associate them with different `curve-id` attributes opens up possibilities for dynamic and interactive experiences.
+The follower component, as demonstrated in the A-Frame Gravity Gloves example, showcases how entities can follow specific sets of curve points dynamically.

 Whether you're creating paths for animations, generating procedural content, or adding visual interest to your scenes, the Curve Component offers a range of possibilities.
 Experiment with different curve types, customize the appearance of the curve and cloned entities, and leverage the `curve-updated` event to create interactive and dynamic experiences.